adswa/website/content/home/publications.md

 weight = 90  # Order that this section will appear.

-title = "Featured Publications" subtitle = "Please see my CV for a full overview"
+title = "Featured Publications" subtitle = "Please see my [CV](https://www.adina-wagner.com/files/CV.pdf) for a complete overview"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.